Table of Contents

 Lifestyle Support for Thyroid Health

-While medication is the cornerstone of treating an underactive thyroid, certain lifestyle adjustments may help manage the feeling of "heaviness" and water retention:
+While medication is primary, these adjustments can help manage the feeling of "heaviness":

 Conclusion